-Our assessment of Spar Nord's asset risk, reflected in our assigned Asset Risk score of baa3, considers the bank's problem loan ratio, which has declined in recent years, along with our expectation that last year's coronavirus induced economic downturn, along with the lifting of government support measures to businesses and households, will partly reverse this trend.
-Our assigned score also takes into consideration the bank's loan growth, which was slightly higher than the system average over the last five years, as well as limited concentrations to a couple of higher-risk or cyclical sectors.
+Our assessment of Spar Nord's asset risk, reflected in our assigned Asset Risk score of baa3, takes into account the bank's problem loan ratio, which has declined in recent years; and our expectation that last year's coronavirus-induced economic downturn, along with the lifting of government support measures to businesses and households, will partly reverse this trend.
+Our assigned score also takes into consideration the bank's loan growth, which was slightly higher than the system average over the last five years, and limited concentration in a couple of higher-risk or cyclical sectors.

-As of March 2021, Spar Nord's problem loans (defined as IFRS 9 stage 3 loans) stood at 4.1% of gross loans and these were adequately covered by loan loss reserves at 82%.
-The bank's stock of problem loans has declined gradually since 2016, and the reassessment of the bank's own definition of problem loans to align with the IFRS guideline in 2019 facilitated an important decline that year.
-Nevertheless, the bank's problem loan ratio remains higher than the system average of 1.8%1, which partly reflects the higher-quality off-balance-sheet mortgages it transfers to its mortgage distributors, but where it still holds part of the risk and is contractually committed to cover part of the losses.
+As of June 2021, Spar Nord's problem loans (defined as IFRS 9 stage 3 loans) stood at 4.2% of gross loans and these were adequately covered by loan loss reserves at 76%.
+The bank's problem loan ratio remains higher than the system average of 1.9% as of June 2021, which partly reflects the higher-quality off-balance-sheet mortgages it transfers to its mortgage distributors, but where it still holds part of the risk and is contractually committed to cover part of the losses.